 K6 telephone box.
 Designed by Sir Giles Gilbert Scott in 1924.
 Listed, Grade II

 Burford Lodge.
 Built 1777.
 Inside is a geometrical staircase.
 In the late 19th a collection of orchids was built up here by Sir Thomas Lawrence, In the 1930s the Burford estate was offered for building development after his death. £6,000 was raised through an and the Lodge was sold to what was then the London and Home Counties Joint Electricity Authority, and some parts were given to the National Trust.

 Sports Ground.
 Part of the deal of the disposal of the estate was to rent a field as a sports ground for staff of the Joint Electricity Authority.

-Stepping stones over the Mole said to be the site of a ford where the Canterbury pilgrims are said to have crossed.
+Stepping stones. over the Mole said to be the site of a ford where the Canterbury pilgrims are said to have crossed.
 These were removed in the Second World War and reinstated after the war, being opened by Prime Minister, Attlee

 West Humble Street

 Pylons.
 By 1931 a 33kV transmission system of the Central Electricity Board in South Eastern England was completed as ring from Epsom via Leatherhead, Dorking and Reigate back to Epsom.
 Most of this original installation still exists comprising steel-cored aluminium conductors supported on lattice steel towers.